kaysond/trafficjam/README.md

 * **POLL_INTERVAL** - How often TraefikJam checks Docker for changes
 * **NETWORK** - The name of the Docker network this instance of TraefikJam should manage
 * **WHITELIST_FILTER** - A Docker `--filter` parameter that designates which containers should be permitted to openly access the network.
 See [Docker Docs - filtering](https://docs.docker.com/engine/reference/commandline/ps/#filtering)
+* **ALLOW_HOST_TRAFFIC** - By default TraefikJam blocks traffic from containers to the Docker host in order to block communication via mapped ports (i.e. with `-p`).
+The host, however, can still initiate communication with the containers.
+Setting this variable allows containers to initiate communication with the host, and any port-mapped containers.
 * **DEBUG** - Turns on debug logging

 ## Setup Examples